8 Best File Manager Apps for Android

 6. X-Plore File Manager

-The app also supports various file formats, cloud storage (like Google Drive, OneDrive, Mega. co, Dropbox, Yandex. disk, Webdav, & others), & network storage protocols (like FTP, SMB, DLNA/UPnP), etc. The app also provides many advanced-user features, including root access, a built-in hex editor, USB OTG support, & many more.
+The app also supports various file formats, cloud storage (like Google Drive, OneDrive, Mega.co, Dropbox, Yandex.Disk, WebDAV, and others), and network storage protocols (like FTP, SMB, DLNA/UPnP), etc. The app also provides many advanced-user features, including root access, a built-in hex editor, USB OTG support, and many more.

 7. File Manager by InShot

-The app also provides a private folder where you can securely store personal & sensitive files.
+The app also provides a private folder where you can securely store personal and sensitive files.
 If you, by mistake, delete a file or folder, don’t worry.
 The app offers a recycle bin that can easily restore deleted things in a single tap.

 8. Root Explorer

-Root Explorer is one of the best file manager apps for rooted android devices.
-It has been a hot favourite among advanced users for a long time.
+Root Explorer is one of the best file manager apps for rooted Android devices.
+It has been a hot favorite among advanced users for a long time.
 It is also the only paid app on this list, with a $3.99 price.
-Features of this explorer include multiple tabs & cloud support for Google Drive, OneDrive, & Dropbox.
-There is also support for SQLite viewer, Text Editor, RAR/ZIP/ TAR archiving, RAR extraction, multi-select, remount, altering permissions, bookmarks, & many more.

 What is a File Manager?

-These applications also allow you to alter file attributes & properties.
+These applications also allow you to alter file attributes and properties.
 Current file managers manage local files and can be connected to various cloud storage services.
-So you can manage files & folders on storage like Google Drive, Dropbox, & OneDrive.
-Some file managers can connect to servers using protocols like FTP, sFTP, WebDAV, & SMB.
+So you can manage files and folders on storage like Google Drive, Dropbox, and OneDrive.
+Some file managers can connect to servers using protocols like FTP, SFTP, WebDAV, and SMB.

 Leave a Comment